Is Quikrete as Strong as Concrete? (Is There A Difference?)

 Grade of Concrete

 Concrete is graded by the strength required for construction.
 These grades are defined by mix proportions, which are the ratio of cement, sand, and coarse aggregates in the mix.
-Regular concrete grades are used for normal building works, while reinforced concrete construction will require high strength or ultra-strength grades.

 In the US, there are building codes that govern concrete construction to ensure consistent standards.